Concerned About Rape Education Week

 A week to raise awareness about sexual assault, rape, and intimate partner violence

-Though matters of rape and sexual assault are issues that college students face throughout the year, the WC holds Concerned About Rape Education (CARE) Week during the spring semester of every year which focuses on raising awareness about sexual assault and intimate partner violence on and off campus.
-Take Back The Night, held at the middle of every CARE week, creates a community of support where survivors tell their stories in front of a large group of peers.
+Though matters of rape and sexual assault are issues that college students face throughout the year, the WC holds Concerned About Rape Education (CARE) Week during the spring semester of every year.
+Programming for the week focuses on raising awareness about sexual assault and intimate partner violence on and off campus.

 Programs aim to educate students and provide resources about the following:

 - The prevalence of sexual assault and rape on college campuses

 - Ways to recognize and navigate unhealthy relationships

 - How to help a friend who survived a sexual assault